-Governing Body Head Teacher Staff Ensure that the headteacher and staff have implemented and are adhering to professional standards including all statutory policies and procedures.
-The GB may become involved if standards Ensures that staff are aware of and are following professional standards.
-The HT will become involved when there are concerns that staff have breached standards.
-Ensure they maintain professional standards within the academy by following policies and the Code of Conduct.
-Failure to do so could result in disciplinary action including dismissal.
-Staff must immediately report any concerns.
+Governing Body Head Teacher Staff Ensure that the headteacher Ensures that staff are aware of Ensure they maintain professional and staff have implemented and are following professional standards within the academy by and are adhering to standards.
+The HT will become following policies and the Code of professional standards involved when there are Conduct.
+Failure to do so could including all statutory policies concerns that staff have result in disciplinary action and procedures.
+The GB may breached standards. including dismissal.
+Staff must become involved if standards immediately report any concerns.